harshrajhrj/mixed-criticality-scheduler/README.md

 # Real-Time Mixed-Criticality Scheduler Simulation
-*An Operating System Scheduler that Thinks Like an ER Doctor 🏥*
+*An Operating System Scheduler that Thinks Like an ER Doctor*

 This project is a C++ simulation of a real-time, mixed-criticality operating system scheduler.
 It demonstrates why standard "fair" schedulers are unsuitable for safety-critical systems (like cars or robotics) and implements a criticality-aware scheduler that can guarantee the deadlines of the most important tasks, even under heavy system load.